paraxialio/documentation/docs/ruby/code_scans.md

 # Code Scans

+## Ignoring RuboCop Findings

 Paraxial.io uses RuboCop for static analysis.
-If a finding is a false positive, put a comment above the function to mark it as so:
+If a finding is a false positive, there are two ways to flag this:

+1. Via a code comment
+2. In the `.paraxial-rubocop.yml` file, which follows the normal [RuboCop configuration settings.](https://docs.rubocop.org/rubocop/configuration.html)

 ```
 # rubocop:disable Paraxial/SQL